D1G1T4L3CH0/TDSM-Plugin_LastCommand/README.md

 ## Usage
 Assuming you've typed at least one other command first, just type `/!` in game or `!` in console to repeat the last command you sent.

+## Contributing
+If you would like to help maintain or addd onto this project, please feel free to make a pull request or fork it.
+I welcome any help or forks.